chekwei4/ml-ops-zoomcamp/week_3/README.md

 ```

 ### Deployment
 We can define the `DeploymentSpec` in order to deploy our codes to Prefect.
+Here, we can specify if we want to run the job using `IntervalSchedule` or `CronSchedule`.

 ```python
 from prefect.deployments import DeploymentSpec